 Age of Empires II has on offer an impressive collection of fourteen playable civilizations from around the world.
 These civilizations aren’t drastically different, but they do offer subtle strategic variations for the shrewd player to exploit.
 The vikings, for instance, gain a tremendous bonus out of sea combat, and hence will be more efficient on coastal rather than desert maps.
 The French are famous for their cavalry charges while the barbaric Goths, known for their reliance on mass numbers to overwhelm, can fork out units faster and cheaper than most.
 Besides benefiting from special bonuses, cultures also posses their own special unit.
 The Britons have their famous Longbowmen, the Japanese command Samurai while the Persians have powerful War Elephants, to name a few.

 Just as there is no real dominant civilization, there are no dominant units.
 The Teutonic Knights are very strong, but slow, which makes them easy prey for cavalry archers.
 The Mongol Mangudai (unique cavalry archers) are deadly to all infantry, but cannot hold up against foot archers or light cavalry.
 The Persian War Elephants are hard to kill and receive a bonus when attacking buildings, but they are very expensive and weak against cheap spearmen.
-Every unit, even the most expensive ones, have at least one critical weakness that you, or your enemy, can exploit.
+Every unit, even the most expensive ones, have at least one critical weakness that you can exploit.

 Rushes are also not as efficient in Age of Kings, or at least not in the buildings phase of earlier ages.
 You can only train basic militia in the Dark Ages, and they are not very strong, nor are resources easily accessible for players to pour everything into a large, disposable raiding party.
 Also, you can garrison your almost-defenseless villagers in the town center where they can usually make short work of a Dark Age raid.
 In the Feudal and Castle Ages, the civilizations have access to towers, walls, and castles that make it possible to set up strong defenses.